Austin Kleon – Roube Como Um Artista

 He said, "You 'respect', but I love."

-Ele disse: "Vocês 'respeitam', mas eu amo".
+Ele disse: "Vocês 'respeitam', mas eu amo."

 Well, I love newspapers.
 I grew up with newspapers.

-Bem, adoro jornais.
-Cresci em meio a jornais.
+Bem, eu amo jornais.
+Cresci com jornais.

 My parents subscribed to two different newspapers.

-Meus pais eram assinantes de dois jornais diferentes.
+Meus pais assinavam dois jornais diferentes.

 My father in law and my uncles are both reporters,

-Meu sogro e meus tios são repórteres,
+Meu sogro e meus tios são ambos repórteres,

 and I've been reading newspapers my whole life.